 by Jenna Kalinsky.

-Under normal conditions, navigating a job, kids, and a writing practice is challenging enough, but now in the time of COVID-19, our delicately straddled balance, the daily dance of making it all mostly work, has all gone to shit.
-(Yes, darling, that’s right; now you know mommy swears sometimes).
+Under normal conditions, navigating a job, kids, and a writing practice is challenging enough, but during COVID-19, our delicately straddled balance, the daily dance of making it all mostly work, basically all went to shit.
+(Yes, darling, that’s right; COVID made mommy swear).

 What Is Essential?